KarelZe/thesis/references/obsidian/📖chapters/🔢Depth rule.md

 As the chapter [[🔢Tick test]] unveils, the tick rule yields significantly lower success rates than the quote rule.
 For midspread trades, that can otherwise not be classified by the advantageous [[🔢Quote rule]], ([[@grauerOptionTradeClassification2022]] p.14) propose the *depth rule*.

 The depth rule infers the trade initiator from the quoted size at the best bid and ask.
-Based on the observation that an exceeding bid or ask size relates to higher liquidity on one trade side, trades are classified as a buy for a larger ask size and sell for a higher bid size ([[@grauerOptionTradeClassification2022]] p.
-14).
+Based on the observation that an exceeding bid or ask size relates to higher liquidity on one trade side, trades are classified as a buy for a larger ask size and sell for a higher bid size ([[@grauerOptionTradeClassification2022]] 14).

 Let $\tilde{A}_{i,t}$ denote the quoted size of the ask and $\tilde{B}_{i,t}$ the size of the bid.
 The depth rule is formally given by: